-- Array fields cannot have a default value. - If you change the type of a field, the default may remain in place.
-This is because a field can be given the type of a domain with a default but the field itself can override such domain.
-On the other hand, the field can be given a type directly in whose case the default belongs logically to the field (albeit the information is kept on an implicit domain created behind scenes).
+- Array fields cannot have a default value. - If you change the type of a field, its default may remain in place.
+This is because a field could be changed to a defaulted domain, while the field definition itself could override the domain's default.
+On the other hand, if the field is given a new type directly, any default belongs logically to the field and is maintained on the implicit domain created for it behind the scenes.